wp-plugins/edit-any-table/readme.txt

 * Now go to the Dashboard->Settings->Edit Any Table page and enter the required details.
 * First you will need to enter the host (often localhost), the name of the database you wish to connect to and a valid user name and password.
 * Under Admin Settings you can choose to allow Administrators only to have access to the widget or Editors as well.
 Note: If neither of these boxes are ticked the widget will not display in your WordPress Dashboard.
-* Finally Display Settings allows you to select the maximum number of columns to display for returned searches.
+* Display Settings allows you to select the maximum number of columns to display for returned searches.
 Edit Any Table displays best in a single column dashboard configuration and I find five columns is a comfortable fit but adjust to suit.
+* Also here you can set a friendly name for the database you are connecting to (less confusing for your users)

 For full deatails and user guide visit [RedEyedMonster Edit-Any-Table](http://redeyedmonster.co.uk/2012/07/04/edit-any-table/)